aexcode/mern-boilerplate/README.md

 The project also contains a postbuild script for heroku called `heroku-postbuild`.
 If deployed to Heroku, Heroku will run this script prior to deploying or re-deploying your application.

 ### The Proxy
-The client contains a proxy to manipulate any API requests made from the client to appear as though the request were made from the server itself.
+The client contains a proxy in the package.json file to manipulate any API requests made from the client to appear as though the request were made from the server itself.
 This prevents any Cross-Origin Resource Sharing (CORS) issues.

 ## Deploying to Heroku
 Resources: